felix-khlmnn/calc/README.md

 ```bash
 sudo cp path/to/calc /usr/local/bin/calc
 ```
-This adds the `calc` executable to the `$PATH` of the user, making it accesible in any shell by simply calling `calc`.
+This adds the `calc` executable to the `$PATH` of the user, making it accessible in any shell by simply calling `calc`.

 ## Usage
 As I wrote in the beginning, this little calculator isn't anything fancy.
-After starting the applicaton, you can start writing operations.
+After starting the application, you can start writing operations.
 *Limitations:*
 - As of right now, operations can only include *one* operator.
 - The operators +, -, *, /, % and ^ are the only valid operators.